 Findings - Support required for better relationships

 The Family Planning Association’s ‘It is My Right’ (2008) campaign highlighted that 94% of professionals think barriers exist which prevent people with learning disabilities from having relationships.
 The key barriers that relate directly to professionals will be discussed in relation to four individuals.
-Pseudonyms re used throughout.
+Pseudonyms are used throughout.

 Kerry- Receiving minimal support within her own home (not every day)